+4.11 (c) If any player or team official of the opposing team interferes with or distracts the goaltender during a Penalty Shot, any goal scored will be disallowed.
+A second attempt will NOT be permitted and the offending player or team official will be penalized under the applicable rule for their actions.

+Should the player taking the penalty shot foul the goaltender during the play, any goal scored will be disallowed and the appropriate penalty will be assessed to the player.

-- 4.11 (c) If, while the Penalty Shot is being taken, any player or team official of the opposing team will, by some action, interfere with or distract the goaltender or the player taking the Penalty Shot, and because of such action the shot should fail, a second attempt will be permitted and the offending player or team official will be penalized under Rule 11.1 (d) Unsportsmanlike Conduct. - If, while the Penalty Shot is being taken, any player or team official of the opposing team interferes with or distracts the player taking the Penalty Shot, the Referee will allow the shot to be completed.
-If the shot fails, a second attempt will be permitted and the offending player or team official will be penalized under Rule 11.1 (d) Unsportsmanlike Conduct. - 4.11 (d) If the foul upon which the Penalty Shot is based occurs during actual playing time, the Penalty Shot will be awarded and taken immediately in the usual manner, notwithstanding any delay occasioned by a slow whistle by the Referee to permit the play to be completed which delay results in the expiry of the regular playing time in any period.
-The time required for the taking of a Penalty Shot will not be included in the regular playing time or any overtime. - 4.11 (e) Should the player in respect to whom a Penalty Shot has been awarded commit a foul in connection with the same play or circumstances after the Penalty Shot has been awarded, they will first be permitted to take the Penalty Shot before being sent to the Penalty Bench to serve the penalty, provided the penalty assessed was not a Game Ejection, Game Misconduct, Gross Misconduct or Match penalty.
-If at the time a Penalty Shot is awarded, the goaltender of the penalized team has been removed from the ice to substitute another player, the goaltender will be allowed to return to the ice before the Penalty Shot is taken. - 4.11 (f) Should a goal be scored from a Penalty Shot, a further penalty to the offending player will not be applied unless the offense for which the Penalty Shot was awarded was such as to incur a Major or Match penalty, in which case the penalty prescribed for the particular offense will be assessed.
+If any player or team official of the opposing team interferes with or distracts the player taking the Penalty Shot, the Referee will allow the shot to be completed.
+If the shot fails, a second attempt will be permitted and the offending player or team official will be penalized under the applicable rule for their actions.

+If the goaltender fouls the player taking the Penalty Shot, the Referee will allow the shot to be completed.
+If the shot fails, a second attempt will be permitted and the goaltender will be penalized under the appropriate rule for their actions.

+Note 1: If the foul by the goaltender warrants a Minor penalty, the second attempt will be in lieu of that Minor penalty.
+If the foul warrants a Major or Match penalty, the time penalty will be assessed in addition to the second Penalty Shot attempt.

+- 4.11 (d) If the foul, for which a Penalty Shot has been assessed, occurs during the actual playing time of a period, the Penalty Shot will be awarded, even if regular playing time expires before the referee blows their whistle to assess the Penalty Shot.
+The time required to take a Penalty Shot will not be included in the regular playing time or overtime. - 4.11 (e) Should the player designated to take a Penalty Shot commit a foul in connection with the same play or circumstances after the Penalty Shot has been awarded, they will NOT be permitted to take the Penalty Shot before being sent to the Penalty Bench to serve the penalty or removed from the game. - 4.11 (f) Should a goal be scored from a Penalty Shot, a further penalty to the offending player will not be applied unless the offense for which the Penalty Shot was awarded was such as to incur a Major or Match penalty, in which case the penalty prescribed for the particular offense will be assessed.
 If the offense for which the Penalty Shot was awarded was such as would normally incur a Minor penalty, then regardless of whether the Penalty Shot results in a goal or not, no further Minor penalty will be served.

-Should the infraction resulting in the Penalty Shot normally result in a double Minor penalty (e.g. Spearing), then the Penalty Shot will be in lieu of one minor penalty and the second Minor penalty will be assessed, regardless of the result of a goal being scored on the Penalty Shot. - 4.11 (g) A measurement of the stick of the player designated to take the Penalty Shot may be requested before the shot is taken, as if it were a normal play.
+Should the infraction resulting in the Penalty Shot normally result in a double Minor penalty (e.g. Spearing), then the Penalty Shot will be in lieu of one minor penalty and the second Minor penalty will be assessed, regardless of the result of a goal being scored on the Penalty Shot.

+4.11 (g) A measurement of the stick of the player designated to take the Penalty Shot may be requested before the shot is taken, as if it were a normal play.
 Should the stick prove illegal, the offending team will be denied the Penalty Shot and no further penalty will be imposed.
 Should the measurement prove the stick to be legal, the Penalty Shot will be taken in the normal manner and the penalty for an unsustained request for a measurement (Rule 10.1 - Delay of Game) will be assessed whether the Penalty Shot is successful or not.